geoffjay/com.geoffjay.admin/docs/secure-access.md

 ```

 The build process will:

 1. Compile the custom Pocketbase application
 2. Create a multi-stage Docker image
 3. Deploy to your Fly.io app
+4. Mount the persistent volume
-4. Start the service with IP filtering enabled
+5. Start the service with IP filtering enabled

-### Step 3: Verify Deployment
+### Step 4: Verify Deployment

 Check deployment status: